SchaeferRog/Project-2---Automation-of-NDOT-Mix-Design/README.md

 18. Target % Coarse Aggregate Specific Gravity
 19. Target % Other Aggregate Specific Gravity

-Next, run the calculations and output cell
+Next, run the calculations and output cell.
-View outputs weights in the table produced:
+View outputs weights in the table produced by the program:

 1. Cement
 2. Fly Ash